envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/45 - Why consider using the built-in authentica.md

 ========== Question ==========

-### What are the advantages of utilizing the built-in authentication feature?
+### Why consider using the built-in authentication for App Service and Azure Functions?

 ========== Answer ==========

-It saves time and effort by providing pre-configured authentication mechanisms.
+It provides out-of-the-box authentication with federated identity providers.

 ========== Id ==========
-48
+45

 ---